IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Combinators accept either inline Node functions or functions (aka actions) by name.
 For the latter, you can either use functions' fully qualified or short names.

-One of the easiest to understand and out-of-the-box available Composition method is the `if`:
+One of the easiest to understand and out-of-the-box available Composition methods is the `if`:
 `composer.if(condition, consequent, alternate)` runs either the `consequent` task if the condition evaluates to true or the `alternate` task if not.
 The `condition`, `consequent`, and `alternate` tasks are all invoked on the input parameter object for the composition.
 The output parameter object of the condition task is discarded.

 Let's first define the Composition (and store it in a file named `demo_if.js`):